-- "Compare..." to open the Compare Explorer dialog see below; - "Searches" to launch a pre filled search on available databases; - "Computations" to perform a new computation; - "Weighting..." to trigger the Weighting dialog (see chapter VI.B); - "Maximise" to enlarge the selection panel so that it takes the whole height available thus hiding the display panel (shortcut is CTRL+M); - "Unselect all" to uncheck all previously checked checkboxes; - > "Settings" to dynamically set the levels of the tree; - "Show horizontal lines" to toggle the visibility of horizontal lines between each row in the Selection Tree.
+- "Compare with Evaluated data" to open the Compare with Evaluated data dialog see below; - "Searches" to launch a pre filled search on available databases; - "Computations" to perform a new computation; - "Weighting..." to trigger the Weighting dialog (see chapter VI.B); - "Maximise" to enlarge the selection panel so that it takes the whole height available thus hiding the display panel (shortcut is CTRL+M); - "Unselect all" to uncheck all previously checked checkboxes; - "Settings" to dynamically set the levels of the tree; - Show horizontal lines" to toggle the visibility of horizontal lines between each row in the Selection Tree.